-Signal Arguments Description initialized pelican object finalized pelican invoked after all the generators are executed and just before pelican exits useful object for custom post processing actions, such as: - minifying js/css assets notify/ping search engines with an updated sitemap. generator_init generator invoked in the Generatorinit all_generators_fi nglinerators invoked after all the generators are executed and before writing output readers_init readers invoked in the Readersinit arti- arti- cle_generator_co metadata arti- arti- invoked before a article is read in ArticlesGenerator.generate_context; use if cle_generator_pr code needs to do something before every article is parsed arti- arti- invoked in the ArticlesGeneratorinit cle_generator_in arti- arti- invoked before categories and tags lists are created useful when e.g. modifying cle_generator_pr re talsogemey ator the list of articles to be generated so that removed articles are not leaked in categories or tags arti- arti- invoked at the end of ArticlesGenerator.generate_context cle_generator_fi arti- arti- invoked before writing each article, the article is passed as content cle_generator_w content arti- arti- invoked after all articles and related pages have been written, but before the cle_writer_finali article generator is closed. writer ' 1 1' D1' get_generators pelican invoked in Pelican.get_generator_classes, can return a Generator, or several ant remiton object generators in a tuple or in a list. get_writer pelican object invoked in Pelican.get_writer, can return a custom Writer. page_generator 44 page_generator metadata 1, nage generator r invoked before a page is read in PageGenerator.generate_context; use if code page_generator p raisaage nerate needs to do something before every page is parsed. page generator image generato r invoked in the PagesGeneratorinit r invoked at the end of PagesGenerator.generate_context r,invoked at the end of rages denerator generate_context rust_mitter_mit writer closed. static_generator metadata static generator prinvoked before a static file is read in StaticGenerator.generate_context; use if code needs to do something before every static file is added to the staticfiles list. static_generator iniatic_generate prinvoked in the StaticGeneratorinit • prinvoked at the end of StaticGenerator.generate_context con- con- invoked at the end of Contentinit tent_object_init tent_object con- path, context invoked each time a content file is written. tent_written feed_written path, invoked each time a feed file is written. context, feed
+Signal Arguments Description initialized pelican object finalized pelican invoked after all the generators are executed and just before pelican exits useful object for custom post processing actions, such as: - minifying js/css assets notify/ping search engines with an updated sitemap. generator_init generator invoked in the Generator. init all_generators_f invoked after all the generators are executed and before writing output readers_init readers invoked in the Readers. init arti- arti- cle_generator_co cic_generator_e metadata arti- arti- invoked before a article is read in ArticlesGenerator.generate_context; use if cle_generator_p code needs to do something before every article is parsed arti- arti- invoked in the ArticlesGeneratorinit invoked in the ArticlesGeneratorinit cle_generator_ir arti- arti- invoked before categories and tags lists are created useful when e.g. modifying cle_generator_p re casogemey ator the list of articles to be generated so that removed articles are not leaked in .• ,· categories or tags arti- arti- invoked at the end of ArticlesGenerator.generate_context cle_generator_fi arti- arti- invoked before writing each article, the article is passed as content cle_generator_w content arti- arti- invoked after all articles and related pages have been written, but before the cle_writer_finali article generator is closed. writer get_generators pelican invoked in Pelican.get_generator_classes, can return a Generator, or several object generators in a tuple or in a list. get_writer pelican invoked in Pelican.get_writer, can return a custom Writer. object page_generator r, metadata page_generator p rærga dgenerato r invoked before a page is read in PageGenerator.generate_context; use if code needs to do something before every page is parsed. r invoked in the PagesGeneratorinit page_generator fi paljæeg enerato r invoked at the end of PagesGenerator.generate_context page_writer_fina ali pæg e_generato r,invoked after all pages have been written, but before the page generator is writer closed. static_generator cxtntextgenerate pr, metadata static_generator pritatica dgenerate prinvoked before a static file is read in StaticGenerator.generate_context; use if code needs to do something before every static file is added to the staticfiles list. static generator iniatic generate prinvoked in the StaticGeneratorinit static_generator prinvoked at the end of StaticGenerator.generate_context con- con- invoked at the end of Contentinit tent_object_init tent_object con- path, context invoked each time a content file is written. tent_written , content feed_written path, invoked each time a feed file is written.
+130a_WIIII context, feed invoked each time a root me is written.
+Lonicat, iccu